 Giclee printed on museum high quality paper 240gsm with smooth and matt finish.
 The Giclee print produces stunning images with colour vibrancy that is protected for 80+ years.

-We work with high quality art printers in the UK and our production is made with ECO friendly materials.
+We work with high quality art printers in Hungary, our production is made with ECO friendly materials.
 We print per order so from the time you order, it will take around 14 days within Europe to arrive with printing and shipping.

 Our prints fit into standard frames, the frame is not included.

 Máximo Elizondo born March 1st 1983 in Buenos Aires, Argentina.
 Since he was a little boy, pencil was the tool he used to express the things happening around him and within him.
 It is in 2003 that teacher María José Fernández de la Puente encourages Máximo in his first steps in painting.
 Later he studies at the National University of Arts and with other great masters of painting, irony and life such as Ricardo Garabito and the fantastic Marcia Schwartz.

 In 2007 he makes his first solo exhibition, and three years later obtains a scholarship from the Embassy of Indonesia to study in the asian country for a year at the Art University in Surakarta.
 In Java, he investigates new techniques such as painting over glass and batik; he deepens in ceramics, drawing and painting.
 In 2013 comes an offer to make a residency in the nearby city of Jogjakarta.
 It will take three years of work, where he focuses mainly in the culture of the island, in drawing and painting.